Ladislao Pazmany: San Diego, California

 “The Cloudster is a powered sailplane or an airplane that soars, whichever you prefer.
 As a touring airplane, it cruises at 135 mph (75-percentpower) using just 6 gph to yield a range of 690 miles.
 At lower power settings, the range can be greatly increased.
-Only 20-percent power is required to keep the Cloudster in level flight.”
+Only 20-percent power is required to keep the Cloudster in level flight."

 University teaching

-From his this defense work Pazmany introduced new concepts, innovations, principles and practices as a lecturer at both UCSD, the University of California at San Diego, 1979–1980; and SDSU, San Diego State University, 1975–1979.
+From his defense work Pazmany introduced new concepts, innovations, principles and practices as a lecturer at both the University of California at San Diego (UCSD), 1979–1980; and San Diego State University (SDSU), 1975–1979.
 Subjects ranged widely from light aircraft design, engineering, and construction to larger, jet, missile, and space applications.

 Experimental Aircraft Association

-After only one month of arriving in the United States and getting his start at Convair a dedicated Ladislao Pazmany attended his first EAA meeting – the new, Experimental Aircraft Association that had just been founded shortly before in January 1953, at Curtis-Wright Field in Milwaukee, Wisconsin.
-Led by Paul Poberezny and a small group of aviation enthusiasts who promoted sport aviation, these pilots quickly expanded their mission to include antiques, classics, warbirds, aerobatic aircraft, ultra-lights, helicopters, and contemporary manufactured aircraft.
-The EAA embodied the spirit of the Wright Brothers and a commitment to personal aviation.
+After only one month of arriving in the United States and getting his start at Convair, Ladislao Pazmany attended his first Experimental Aircraft Association (EAA) meeting – the EAA had been founded shortly before this, in January 1953 at Curtis-Wright Field in Milwaukee, Wisconsin.
+Led by Paul Poberezny and a small group of aviation enthusiasts who promoted sport aviation, these pilots quickly expanded their mission to include antiques, classics, warbirds, aerobatic aircraft, ultra-lights, helicopters, and contemporarily manufactured aircraft.

 Planes

 Pazmany PL-1

-The EAA chapter in San Diego began a group design project that evolved into Pazmany's own unique vision of a two-seat, side-by-side, low-wing, tri-cycled gear airplane that was stressed for aerobatics with a plus 9 and minus 4 1/2G ultimate load factor at full gross weight and that carried all its fuel in two 13 gallon fiberglass wing tip tanks.“P” for Pazmany, “L” for Laminar, “1”for prototype.
+The EAA chapter in San Diego began a group design project that evolved into Pazmany's own unique vision of a two-seat, side-by-side, low-wing, tri-cycled gear airplane that was stressed for aerobatics with a plus 9 and minus 4 1/2G ultimate load factor at full gross weight.
+It was planned to carry all its fuel in two 13 gallon fiberglass wing tip tanks.
+The "P" in the name came from Pazmany, the "L" was for Laminar, and the "1" to recognize that the design was a prototype.
 It would be quickly followed by an improved successor, the PL-2.